 How Can You Stay Informed About the Project?

-- Email updates – The project team will send out periodic updates regarding project news, progress, and completed steps/documents.
-Contact the project team to have your email addressed added to the contact list.
+- Email updates – Contact the project team to have your email address added to the contact list.

 - Website updates – Periodic updates will be posted to this website in the Project Update section below.

-- Completed documents – As major project milestones are met, reports will be posted to this website for downloading in the Completed Documents section below.
+- Completed documents – Reports prepared during the course of the project are posted to this website for downloading in the Completed Documents section below.